-With the projected growth of the 3D printing industry anticipated to reach US$42.9 billion by 2025, we take a deep dive into the industry.
+With the 3D printing industry expected to be worth US$42.9 billion by 2025, here’s a deep dive into the market.

-For those interested in jumping into this exciting market, it’s worth becoming familiar with the main players.
-Below the Investing News Network provides an overview of the biggest firms in the 3D printing industry by market cap.
-All data was current as of November 5, 2019.
+For those interested in jumping into this market, it’s worth becoming familiar with the top 3D printing companies.
+Below the Investing News Network provides an overview of some of the biggest 3D printing stocks by market cap.
+All data was collected using TradingView’s stock screener on August 31, 2021.

-Although not strictly a 3D printing company, Hewlett Packard (HP) devotes some of its time to leveraging 3D printing technology for mainstream manufacturing.
-It is making inroads with its Multi Jet Fusion technology and, in 2017, it unveiled the world’s first state-of-the-art laboratory to help companies develop, test and deliver the next generation of materials and applications for 3D printing.
+Although it is not strictly a 3D printing company, HP Inc. devotes some of its resources to leveraging 3D printing technology for mainstream manufacturing.
+It is making inroads with its Multi Jet Fusion technology, and in 2017 it unveiled the world’s first state-of-the-art laboratory to help companies develop, test and deliver the next generation of materials and applications for 3D printing.

-Looking ahead, CEO Dio Wiesler said HP will expand into 3D printing metal objects.
-HP also has a 3D printing center in Guangdong, China, putting it at the epicenter of the world’s US$12 trillion manufacturing sector.
-Establishing these footholds shows HP’s commitment to the 3D printing market.
+HP has a 3D printing center in Guangdong, China, putting it at the epicenter of the world’s US$12 trillion manufacturing sector.
+This foothold shows HP’s commitment to the 3D printing market.

 3. 3D Systems (NYSE:DDD)

 As a printer manufacturer, naturally 3D Systems aims to simplify this process through streamlining the supply chain for manufacturing companies.
-This is accomplished by providing both the raw materials — such as metal powder and plastic filament — and computer numerical control machining.
+This is accomplished by providing both raw materials — such as metal powder and plastic filament — and computer numerical control machining.
 Computer numerical control machining is a process in which computers control the directions of a machine; 3D Systems uses this technology to build electronic parts and to do machine engraving.

 3D Systems covers several industries with its products, such as manufacturing, design and engineering, 3D scanning and healthcare.